 A photo of Ferris Jabr

-He has received fellowships from Yale, MIT, and UC Berkeley, as well as grants from the Pulitzer Center and the Whiting Foundation.
-His work has been anthologized in several editions of The Best American Science and Nature Writing series.
+Ferris has also written for The New Yorker, The Atlantic, Harper’s, National Geographic, and Scientific American, among other publications.
+His work has received the support of fellowships from Yale, MIT, and UC Berkeley, as well as grants from the Pulitzer Center and the Whiting Foundation, and has been anthologized in four editions of The Best American Science and Nature Writing series.